Interview Questions to Ask Grad School

 Once you’ve learned what kind of interview to expect, the prep process is similar to that of a job interview.

 - Hit the books.
-You’ve probably already learned a lot about the school, but refresh your memory by reviewing its website and reading any notes or printed materials you have on hand.
+You’ve probably already learned a lot about the school, but refresh your memory by reviewing the college's website and reading any notes or printed materials you have on hand.
 If you’ll be getting a campus tour or checking out specific labs or other facilities, learn what you can online, then jot down any remaining questions.

 Also read up on the people who will be interviewing you.
 If you’ll be speaking with a professor, for instance, identify their areas of expertise.
 “If there’s a faculty member that you’d like to work with, review their CV and any recent research they’ve done,” says Chod.
 “Before you meet with them, consider how you could contribute to their work.”

 - Brush up on your interview skills.
-North Central College’s Career Development office conducts mock interviews to help students get more comfortable answering and asking questions (we’ll get into specific questions below).
+North Central College’s Career Development office conducts mock interviews to help students get more comfortable answering and asking common interview questions (we’ll get into specific questions below).
 Find out if the college where you earned your bachelor's degree can help set up a mock interview where you can practice asking specific grad school interview questions, too.

 Career services offices can also help you fine-tune your body language in terms of making eye contact, sitting up straight, and smiling.
 Remember that these skills will be important during all of your interactions on campus – the university may scrutinize how you behave not just during interviews but also when you’re chatting casually with students, administrative assistants, even your restaurant server.
 Asking the right grad school interview questions is crucial, as is your body language when engaging in conversation with various facets of the organization.